Chintamanisvara Siva Temple: Architectural features

 On plan, the temple has a square sanctum, the vimana is of rekha order.
 From bottom to the top the temple has a bada, gandi and mastaka.
 There are fivefold divisions the panchanga bada and at the base the pabhaga has a set of five mouldings, i.e., khura, kumbha, pata, kani and basanta.

 The khura portion of the temple has partly been buried.
 Jangha is segmented into tala jangha and upara jangha by a set of three mouldings of the bandhana, baranda with seven mouldings.
-The gandi is devoid of any decoration and the mastaka as with Orissan temples has components like beki, amalaka, khapuri and kalasa.
+The gandi is devoid of any decoration and the mastaka as with Odia temples has components like beki, amalaka, khapuri and kalasa.

 The eastern niche enshrines a four-armed Kartikeya image.
 His major left is in varadamudra and his right hand holds a mace.
 His uplifted back left hand holds a cock and his right hand is held over the head of the peacock.
 The southern niche houses a four-armed Ganesha image who is holding a rosary in his major right hand and modaka patra in his left hand.
 His uplifted back right hand holds an ankusa while his left hand holds a broken tooth (tusk).
 The northern raha niche houses goddess Parvati.